-And I think pecan pie is probably one of the most popular holiday pies in the USA, along with apple, and pumpkin, for Thanksgiving.
+I think pecan pie is probably one of the most popular holiday pies in the USA, along with apple, and pumpkin, for Thanksgiving.
 It appears in the top ten favorites.
-But, according to votes taken, apple pie has won the number one spot for being American's favorite pie.
+But, according to votes taken, apple pie has won the number one spot for being Americans' favorite pie.

 Grandma's Pecan Pie

 Thinking about grandma's pecan pie takes me back to family Christmases around her table.
-Because she always made Amish pecan pies for Christmas, and they were quite delicious.
+She always made Amish pecan pies for Christmas, and they were quite delicious.

 But I spent a lot of time with my grandma, and I have fond memories of many Christmas dinners in her kitchen.

 - Eggs provide structure and help the pie filling set as it bakes.
 They also contribute to the custard-like texture of the filling and add moisture.

 - Karo syrup is a key ingredient in pecan pie.
 It provides sweetness and helps create the characteristic gooey, sticky texture of the pie filling.
 The syrup also contributes to the pie's signature flavor.